 Nope!
 All Intellectual Property developed in the program stays your own.

-We want you to be as motivated as you can be to take this seriously and kick butt!
+We want you to be as motivated as you can be to take this seriously and create something you are proud of.

 Yes.
 Most of the time.

 Bloom Startup Launchpad is selective.
-There are three steps to applying to the program:
+There are three steps to applying and enrolling into the program:

 1. Submit registration form

-If you are interested in joining the Bloom Startup Launchpad program in Semester 2 2019 you should register your interest on this page, below.
+If you are interested in joining the Bloom Startup Launchpad program you should register your interest on this page, below.
 This will ensure that you receive further info and prompts about the program.

-We're people, people.
-Please don't think that you're not good enough to apply.
-We really believe in empowering more people our age to go on this journey.
+Please don't think that you're not good enough to apply or only do what your others think you need to do.
+We really believe in empowering more people to go on this journey and building the confidence in them to lead things they are passionate about.
 We'd love to help you grow individually and be there for every win to celebrate but all the bumps to help get you back on your feet.